 Records are to be legible.
-Laboratory reports (recorded on FDA form FD-431 and FDA form FD-431a) are archived upon final review to the designated home district office for storage.
+Laboratory reports (recorded electronically or on FDA form FD-431 and FDA form FD-431a) are archived upon final review electronically or sent to the designated home district office for storage.
 Laboratory reports can be retrieved by requesting the report from the designated home district record management center.
+Electronic reports and records of laboratory data are maintained in the applicable web application, such as Field Accomplishments and Compliance Tracking System (FACTS), Laboratory Information Management System (LIMS), Scientific Data Management System (SDMS), etc).
 A record retention schedule is included in the laboratory’s procedure or in the SMG 3291.2, Field Office Filing System.

 Access is controlled in FDA facilities; only authorized personnel are allowed in the laboratory and record management center.
 Records are stored in secured areas.
 Records are confidential and redacted before release in accordance with Freedom of Information (FOI) requirements.